Only1allan/HNG-color-game/README.md

 ## Color Game

-An interactive game to test your eyes skills in identifyong colors
+An interactive game to test your eyes skills in identifying colors